Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 Skin grafting is surgery to cover and repair wounds with a skin graft.
-A skin graft is a portion of healthy skin that is taken from another area of your body called the donor site.
-Substitute skin grafts may also be used.
-These grafts may be artificial or they may come from another person or animal, such as a pig.
-Substitute skin grafts may be used only as temporary covers when large areas of the skin are damaged.
+A skin graft is healthy skin taken from an area of your body called the donor site.
+The skin may be taken from an area near the injury to match the area where the graft will be placed.
+Grafts that are artificial or come from another person or animal may be used temporarily.
+These are used as covers when large areas of the skin are damaged.
 They are replaced with your own skin over time.

 - Blood soaks through your bandage.

 - You feel something is bulging out from your graft site and not going back in.